Financial Literacy

 Financial Literacy helps develop knowledge, skills, and habits that are an important stepping stone on the path of financial well-being as an adult.

 It seems like nobody is safe from scammers – and that includes high school and college students who become targets of schemes that involve scholarships and jobs.
+Whether it’s online, on the telephone or via regular mail, scammers are out for everything from your personal information to your money.

 Your first warning should be anything that sounds too good to be true, or if someone immediately requests money or personal information such as a Social Security number or financial account information without clearly telling you why.